 The fair value of the SEM target shares is determined using predominantly discounted cash flow (DCF) models, with the remainder valued at or within close proximity of the latest available net asset value of the underlying company.
 The most significant assumptions used in these DCF models are the discount rate, exchange rate and net insurance margin expectations.
 Should the discount rates increase or decrease by 10%, the cumulative value of the most significant target shares valued by way of DCF models would decrease by R235 million (Dec 2018: R146 million) or increase by R393 million (Dec 2018: R229 million), respectively.
 If the relative foreign exchange rates increase or decrease by 10%, the cumulative fair values will increase or decrease by R130 million (Dec 2018: R106 million).
-Should the net insurance margin profile (projected over a period of 10 years) increase or decrease by 10%, the cumulative fair values will increase by R116 million (Dec 2018: R81 million) or decrease by R118 million (Dec 2018: R82 million), respectively.
-The remaining target shares are mostly impacted by changes in exchange rates.
+Should the net insurance margin profile (projected over a period of 10 years) increase or decrease by 10%, the cumulative fair values will increase or decrease by 10%, the remaining target shares are mostly impacted by changes in exchange rates.